vtex-apps/criteo/README.md

 vtex install vtex.criteo@0.x
 ```

-Next, open the app settings on your admin and fill the form with you Criteo details.
+Next, open the app settings on your admin and fill the form with your Criteo details.